 (Following is my column, which appeared in the Tues., Aug.
-21st edition of the Devils Lake Journal http://www.devilslakejournal.com/ where I sell ads and write stories.
+21st edition of the Devils Lake Journal http://www.devilslakejournal.com/ where I am reporter.
 For more info about my hometown of Devils Lake, North Dakota, visit http://www.devilslakend.com/)

 Just like I remember my Mom planting flowers each spring, my Pops/Fast Eddie has always been an avid veggie gardener.
 Growing up here in Devils Lake it was a given that late each summer fresh veggies would began appearing on the dinner/supper table, and I eagerly gobbled them up.

 When I first moved to Denver, I didn’t really miss all the garden veggies when summer rolled around each year.
 During that time, however, my palate was expanded as my first job out of college was with an export market development organization.
 This small town girl, whose international travel consisted of summer camping trips to Manitoba, began traveling the world.
 I visited Singapore, Hong Kong and Japan, among other places, and tried a wide array of foods I never dreamed I would ever eat, and some I will never eat again.

 As I got older and became more of a foodie and a cook and the popularity of farmers markets increased, I started longing for fresh garden vegetables.
 When I bought my first house in Denver, I was excited at the prospect of planting a few veggies, but discovered that due to high clay content my soil was hard as a rock and not conducive to planting!